-- b) If the class insignia is of such a design that two of them coincide when placed back to back on both sides of the sail, they may be so placed. - c) National letters shall may be placed above the sail number.
+b) If the class insignia is of such a design that two of them coincide when placed back to back on both sides of the sail, they may be so placed.

 G2 OTHER BOARDS

 Other boards shall comply with the rules of their authority or class association in regard to be allotment, carrying and size of insignia, letters and numbers.
 Such rules shall, when practicable, conform to the above requirements.